 These oils, particularly the one called Eucalyptus globulus, are a powerful weapon against coughs and their underlying causes.
-Eucalyptus oil in general is an antibacterial that also boosts the immune system, making it effective for sinus and respiratory infections, with Eucalyptus globulus most beneficial for chest congestion and coughs.
+Eucalyptus oil in general is an antibacterial that also boosts the immune system, making it effective for sinus infections as well as bronchitis and other respiratory infections.
+Eucalyptus globulus is most beneficial for chest congestion and coughs.
 One more benefit: eucalyptus dilutes blood vessels, allowing more oxygen to reach your lungs when you’re coughing and struggling for breath.

 Peppermint Essential Oils

-The menthol contained in peppermint essential oil is one reason why this is such a good choice for coughs and congestion in the upper respiratory tract.
-Menthol acts as a natural expectorant that loosens phlegm and clears the nasal sinuses.
-Peppermint is an antibacterial agent that may help against the flu and infections that cause many coughs.
-The ingredient relieves the sore throats that lead to dry coughs, and it is an antitussive and antispasmodic that can stop bad coughing fits.
+The power of menthol contained in peppermint essential oil is one reason why it’s such a good choice for coughs and congestion in the upper respiratory tract.
+Menthol acts as a natural expectorant that loosens phlegm and clears the nasal sinuses; peppermint is an antibacterial agent that may help against the flu and infections that cause many coughs.
+Peppermint essential oil relieves the sore throats that lead to dry coughs, and it is an antitussive and antispasmodic that can stop bad coughing fits.

 Rosemary Essential Oils

 One of the ingredients found in rosemary oils is cineole, a substance that’s been shown to slow or stop coughing fits by relaxing muscles in the trachea.
 It also has antimicrobial and antioxidant properties, boosting the immune system.

 Lemon oils help the body fight coughs in several ways.
 It supports the drainage of lymph nodes, while allowing the immune system to fight the underlying illness causing the cough.
 It’s an anti-inflammatory that helps restore the respiratory system to good health.
 And it’s an antioxidant that supports the body’s immunity.